cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/vm.rst

               - type: asq
                 queue: https://accountname.queue.core.windows.net/queuename

-This policy will find all VMs that have Percentage CPU usage <= 1% over the last 30 days, mark for deletion in 7 days and notify user@domain.com
+This policy will find all VMs that have Percentage CPU usage <= 1% over the last 72 hours, mark for deletion in 7 days and notify user@domain.com

 .. code-block:: yaml